Complete-the-Code/ctc2-phase-1/README.md

 As of May 17, 2021, dbrand has "confirmed" that all 23 cards have been acquired, you can see the message in the pinned section of the CTC2 discord channel or by clicking [here](https://discord.com/channels/520021794380447745/832309320934621234/843974368287653939).
 Additionally they have confirmed that we have everything needed, to solve this challange.

-Thanks to @liatschulz in the Discord.
-They have managed to mash the character list to find the url: https://completethecodetwo.cards/
+Thanks to @liatschulz in the Discord, they have managed to mash the character list to find the url https://completethecodetwo.cards/

-We have confirmed that this is indeed a dbrand created website using WHOIS records. dbrand has since confirmed that Phase I is complete.
-We are now moving onto Phase II.
+We have confirmed that this is indeed a dbrand created website using WHOIS records. dbrand has since confirmed that Phase I has been completed and that Phase II has now been started.
 To see this message click [here](https://discord.com/channels/520021794380447745/832309320934621234/847171349113471046).

 ![Confirmation](message.png)